GraceKeane/theory-algos-project/README.md

 ## SHA512 Overview
 The SHA512 algorithm is part of a set of crytographic hash functions designed by the [United States National Security (NSA)](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf) and published in 2001 [4].
 Hashing algorithms are primarily used to provide integrity [7].
 There are numerous secure hash algorithms such as the SHA-1, SHA-224, SHA-256, SHA-384, SHA-512, SHA-512/224 and SHA-512/256.
 These are used for computation of condensed representation of electronic data.
 When a message of any length  less than ![equation1](https://latex.codecogs.com/gif.latex?2%5E%7B64%7D) bits (for SHA-1, SHA-224 and SHA-256) or less than ![equation2](https://latex.codecogs.com/gif.latex?2%5E%7B128%7D) bits (for SHA-384, SHA-512, SHA-512/224 and SHA-512/256) is input to a hash algorithm.
 The result is a specific output also known as a message digest which is essentially a compact representation of the binary data recieved as input [8].
 These digests range in length from 160 to 512 bits, depending on the algorithm.

 The hash algorithms have secure in their name because, for a given algorithm, it is computationally infeasible to find a message that corresponds to a given message digest or to find two different messages that produce the same message digest.
 Any change at all to a message will give a different result.
+The secure hash algorithms such as SHA512 are very important as they are widely used in internet security, digital certificates and even blockchains [10].

 ## Software Requirements
 1. [Windows 10 Education (recommended)](https://www.microsoft.com/en-ie/education/products/windows) <br>